Revisions and the edition of this document

 Rapid yellow flashes

-Disconnected batteries / battery cell shortage.
+Disconnected batteries or battery cell shortage.

 Solid red light